Jortveit

-Jortveit is a village in Grimstad municipality in Agder county, Norway.
-The village is located in the Homborsund area in Eide in southern Grimstad.
+Jortveit is a village in Grimstad Municipality in Agder county, Norway.
+The village is located in the Homborsund area in southern Grimstad (prior to 1962, the area was part of Eide Municipality).
 The village of Homborsund lies just south of Jortveit and the Eide Church lies about 2 km west of the village.

-The 0.62 km2 village area (including neighboring Homborsund) has a population (2016) of 662 which gives the village area a population density of 1068 PD/km2.
+The 0.64 km2 village area (including neighboring Homborsund) has a population (2025) of 679 and a population density of 1061 PD/km2.